Q- What is ‘Special Educational Needs’?

 A primary trained SEN Maths teacher.

-Two SEN instructors who deliver alternative curriculum options.
+Two Assistant SENCos who also deliver alternative curriculum options.

 Two specialist SEN unqualified teachers for English and Humanities.